Communication-efficient Coordinated RSS-based Distributed Passive Localization via Drone Cluster: System Model

 \section{System Model}

 As illustrated in Fig.\ref{sys}, $N$ UAVs cooperate to compute a single RF emitter in the area of interest (AOI).
 Among $N$ UAVs, there is one central UAV, who works as a center of aggregating and processing information from other UAVs.
 The central UAV's serial number is $1$ while the edge UAVs' serial numbers are from $2$ to $N$.
 Flying along the prearranged trajectory, each UAV independently measures the RSS from the target.
 The position of passive emitter is denoted as $\mathbf{s}=(x,y,z)$.
 The $i$-th edge UAV measures $M_{i}$ times along its trajectory.
 The position of the $i$-th UAV at the $j$-th measurement is denoted as $\mathbf{u}_{i,j}=(x_{i,j},y_{i,j},z_{i,j})~1\leq i\leq N, 1\leq j\leq M_{i}$.
-The time interval between any adjacent two sample point on the trajectory of UAV $i$ is $\Delta t_{j}$, $j=1,2, ..., M_{i}-1$, and UAV $i$ flies at a velocity of $\mathbf{v}_{i,j}=[\mathbf{v}_{i,j,x},\mathbf{v}_{i,j,y},\mathbf{v}_{i,j,z}]$ at $\Delta t_{j}$.
-Then position of UAV $i$ at the $j$-th measurement can be represented by the position and velocity information of previous time as
+Each UAV is aware of its own geographical position using the global positioning system (GPS).

 The distance from the $j$-th measurement time of UAV $i$ to the target can be expressed as

 According to radio propagation path loss model (in decibels) \cite{1247811}, the received power of the $j$-th measurement time of UAV $i$ can be written as